Find Trade Colleges

 A rank of #4 on this year’s list means Ivy Tech Community College is a great place for heavy/industrial equipment maintenance students working on their basic certificate.
 Ivy Tech Community College is a very large public school located in the city of Indianapolis.

-The excellent basic certificate programs at MIAT College of Technology helped the school earn the #5 place on this year’s ranking of the best heavy/industrial equipment maintenance schools in the Great Lakes Region .
-Located in the large suburb of Canton, MIAT College of Technology is a private for-profit college with a small student population.
+You’ll be in good company if you decide to attend MIAT College of Technology.
+It ranked #5 on our 2023 Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region list.
+Located in the large suburb of Canton, MIAT College of Technology is a private for-profit school with a small student population.

 Gateway Technical College came in at #6 in this year’s edition of the Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region ranking.
-Gateway Technical College is a moderately-sized public school located in the suburb of Kenosha.
+Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.

-Read full report on Heavy/Industrial Equipment Maintenance at Lakeshore Technical College
+Full Heavy/Industrial Equipment Maintenance at Lakeshore Technical College Report

 Read full report on Heavy/Industrial Equipment Maintenance at Milwaukee Area Technical College